-1. The Good, the Bad, and the Ugly
+1. “The Good, the Bad, and the Ugly.”

-The decision not to give Eastwood’s iconic character a name was a conscious one by Director Leone who sought to make “The man with no name” represent a Western archetype: The stoic, laconic anti-hero.
-It was the perfect part for Eastwood and was made all-the-more perfect in the movie’s most famous scene where the three main characters (the “good” guy, the “bad” guy, and the “ugly” guy) all stare each other down.
-While the others may appear nervous, Eastwood merely chews on his skinny cigar and faces stares his opponents down until … Draw!
+The decision not to give Eastwood’s iconic character a name was a conscious one by Director Leone.
+Instead, the director sought to make “the man with no name” represent a Western archetype: the stoic, laconic anti-hero.
+It was the perfect part for Eastwood.
+And it was perfect in the movie’s famous scene where the three main characters (the “good” guy, the “bad” guy, and the “ugly” guy) stare each other down.
+While the others may appear nervous, Eastwood merely chews on his skinny cigar.
+Then, he stares down at his opponents until … Draw!

 Eastwood also smokes a cigar in another of Leone’s famous Westerns, “A Few Dollars More.”
 While that is a great movie, “The Good, the Bad, and the Ugly” will forever remain our favorite, and that is why we chose it as one of the best cigar movie scenes.

 J.K.
 Simmons played newspaper editor J. Jonah Jameson in the “Spiderman” movie starring Tobey Maguire.
 While history has not been kind to the Maguire, “Spiderman” remains unscathed.
 The cigar-munching actor, played by J.K.
 Simmons, was the perfect fast-talking editor.
 Simmons is the epitome of an old-fashion newsman who goes about his business with wit and aggression.
 Yet, in the end, he also proves he has the integrity to back it up.
 Moreover, he does all this without leaving the reach of one of his beloved cigars and a tumbler of whiskey.

 Although “Independence Day” dishes up a nice helping of cheese, there’s no denying the movie is enjoyable and contains one of the best cigar movie scenes.
 It also features one of the best cigar moments in cinematic history.